 It's estimated that it affects more than 6 million people worldwide - and is a leading cause of vision loss in people 50 years or older.

-The causes are not known, but there may be genetic factors - as well as exposure to toxins etc (e.g. smoking), nutritional factors, and cardiovascular disease are also under consideration.
+The causes are not known, but there may be genetic factors.
+Exposure to toxins etc (e.g. smoking), nutritional factors, and cardiovascular disease are also under consideration.

 It is a permanent condition, an there is no current curative (i.e. reversal) therapy.